sensei-hacker/inavwiki/Modes.md

 If it won't detect launch it's possible that you need to lower your threshold.
 Look at the CLI variables.

 CAUTION: Motors will spin if you unset `NAV LAUNCH` mode after arming.

+From version 1.9 `NAV LAUNCH` can be permanently enabled via the configurator or the CLI using `feature FW_LAUNCH` in this case `NAV LAUNCH` doesn't need to be enabled via a transmitter switch prior to arming.
+If you want to launch the plane manually just move pitch/roll stick and you have back throttle control.
+If you inadvertedly disarm mid-air before raising the throttle again (you should lower the throttle to arm again) move pitch/roll stick and you will have throttle control back.

 ### PASSTHRU
 Direct servo control in fixed-wing.